mariusud/point-to-plane-ICP/README.md

 ### Residual

-The residual function used in this implementation computes the difference between the estimated plane and the corresponding points in the point cloud.
+The residual function computes the difference between points and their estimated plane correspondences in the point cloud using the centroid and normal of the plane.
+As long as the centroid/point correspondence is on the plane, it does not actually matter which point you choose.

 ## Install